aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 In this exercise, you will need to use the knowledge gained from lab parts 1, 2, and 3 to complete the provided task.
 You are tasked with solving the following issue: one of the resources in a CloudFormation template, an EC2 instance, has a property value that was modified outside of CloudFormation as a result of a human error.
 You will troubleshoot and solve this issue, so that you can continue maintaining your desired resource configuration with CloudFormation.

-Let’s start with a template that has an EC2 instance and a S3 bucket resource.
+Let’s start with a template that describes an EC2 instance and a S3 bucket resource.

 To begin the challenge,  follow the steps below: